 The State does not currently impose personal income taxes and has never imposed general sales taxes.
-The State does, however, impose a number of business-related taxes that, together with rents and royalties and fines and fees, represented nearly 100 percent of unrestricted non-investment General Fund revenue and about 8.0 percent of unrestricted non-investment total revenue in fiscal year 2013.
+The State does, however, impose a number of business-related taxes that, together with rents and royalties and fines and fees, represented nearly 100 percent of unrestricted non-investment General Fund revenue in fiscal year 2013.
 Grants, contributions and other revenue from the federal government and interest and investment income represent the remaining portions of State revenue.

 From time to time, the State has implemented changes to its tax regime and/or tax rates.
 The State's single largest source of revenue, an oil and gas production tax, was substantially changed by the Legislature in 2007 and is known as "Alaska's Clear and Equitable Share" (ACES).
 This legislation was reformed during the 2013 legislative session under Senate Bill 21 that was signed into law on May 21, 2013, as the "More Alaska Production Act" (MAPA).
-MAPA retains the basic framework of ACES, with the primary change being the removal of the progressive surcharge tied to the value of oil.
+MAPA retains the basic framework of ACES, with the primary change being the removal of a progressive surcharge tied to the value of oil.
 The base tax rate was increased from 25% to 35% of the net value of oil and gas production.
 Other major factors include the replacement of credits tied to capital spending with one tied to production on the North Slope, and the creation of an incentive for the development of areas north of 68 degrees North latitude that are not currently in production.
 MAPA went into effect on January 1, 2014.
-In part due to this change, the

-State has forecasted that general purpose unrestricted revenues in fiscal year 2014 will be \$4,964.6 million, compared to \$6,928.5 million in fiscal year 2013.
+In part due to this change, the State has forecasted in the Spring 2014 Revenue Sources Book that general purpose unrestricted revenues in fiscal year 2014 will be \$5,338.9 million, compared to \$6,928.5 million of actual general purpose unrestricted revenue in fiscal year 2013.

 Following passage of MAPA a referendum petition challenging MAPA's approval was introduced and obtained the required number of voter signatures.
-The ballot initiative will be voted on during the State's Primary Election in August 2014.
-If the ballot initiative is approved by a majority of voters the State would revert to the ACES tax law.
+The ballot initiative was voted on during the State's Primary Election on August 19, 2014, and the unofficial summary of the election have the initiative failing with 47.32% in favor and 52.68% opposed.
+The election has not yet been certified due to outstanding absentee vote by mail ballots.
+If the referendum were to be approved by a majority of voters the State would revert to the ACES tax law.